v2pir/lyrafy/README.md

 ## License

 This project is for educational purposes.
-Spotify and Apple Music are trademarks of their respective owners.
+Spotify is a trademark of Spotify AB.